CycriLabs/quarkus-reproducer/README.md

 - `service-a`: A simple REST service that provides two endpoints
 - `api-gateway`: An API gateway that routes requests to `service-a`

-The infrastructure uses Keycloak for authentication and authorization, `service-a` uses a PostgreSQL database.
+`service-a` additionally uses a PostgreSQL database.
 Routing is done by using Consul.

 ## Usage